kernelorg-mirror/linux_kernel_git_kees_linux/Documentation/mm/hwpoison.rst

   corrupt-filter-dev-major, corrupt-filter-dev-minor
-	Only handle memory failures to pages associated with the file system defined by block device major/minor.  -1U is the wildcard value.
+	Only handle memory failures to pages associated with the file system defined by block device major/minor.
+UINT_MAX is the wildcard value.
 This should be only used for testing with artificial injection.